“Dearly beloved,

 …at No.43, and then jump straight up to No.16 the following week.

-Two weeks later it hits the Top 10 at No.10, and by the 21st of October, gets as high as it can go when it peaks at No.6 and stays there for two weeks.
+Two weeks later it hits the Top 10 at No.10, and by the 21st of October, gets as high as it can go, when it peaks at No.6 and stays there for two weeks.

-The climb down will be a much slower affair than the climb up, beginning with a further week in the Top 10 before it falls more dramatically to settle around the Top 40 perimeter, which will see it through into the new year of 1974.
+The climb down will be a much slower affair than the climb up, beginning with a further week in the Top 10, before it falls more dramatically to settle around the Top 40 perimeter, which will see it through into the new year of 1974.

 Although the number one slot in the U.K. was still proving elusive,..

-…the album proved to be his 2nd solid No.1 album, even more impressive as it was a double, which meant the music buying public were paying more out of their pocket to get it there, than other worthy single disc contenders.
+…the album proved to be his 2nd solid No.1 album, even more impressive, as it was a double, which meant the music buying public were paying more out of their pocket to get it there, than other worthy single disc contenders.

 The lyrics to this particular single however were in sharp contrast to Elton and Bernie Taupin’s ascendancy to fame and ever-growing stardom.

-The lyricist was now at a stage…
+Bernie, the lyricist, was now at a stage…

 …where the tug of stardom wasn’t as alluring as before, and the need to ground himself back into reality became a desire strong enough to put down in writing.